Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 For the latest, watch @ABC7 and go to http://www.abc7.com .
 Have a good evening everyone!

-Though the rehearsals were rare they did take place as Michael was to soon leave on the third leg of the tour.
-But another reason why the pain was increasing was Evan Chandler’s extortion based on horrible allegations.
-On July 9 Pellicano taped Evan Chandler’s phone conversation with David Schwartz where he threatened Michael with a massacre and ending his career unless he met him at 8 am the next day for some sort of a talk where his plans to make films at Michael’s expense were surely to be laid out.
+Though the rehearsals in the summer of 1993 were rare they did take place as Michael was getting ready for the third leg of the tour.
+In addition to the neuroma another reason why the pain was increasing was the nightmare arranged for Michael by Evan Chandler.
+On July 9 Pellicano taped Evan Chandler’s phone conversation with David Schwartz where he threatened Michael with a massacre and ending his career unless he met him at 8 am sharp the next day for a talk where his extortion plans were sure to be laid out.

-So Michael had much more reasons for having all that dreadful pain than ‘just’ an unhealed wound and a neuroma keloid forming on his scalp.
+So Michael had much more reasons for having all that dreadful pain than just an unhealed wound and a bunch of inflamed nerves on his scalp.

 He alleges that Jackson barely rehearsed for the tour and indeed requested to cancel or postpone it on Aug.
 19–less than one week before the first concert was scheduled to take place in Bangkok.

-So Michael did want and need more time for healing and getting off his medication, only he couldn’t do anything about it and had to go on the tour.
+So Michael wanted to stay in the US as he needed more time for healing and getting off his medication (and dealing with the Chandlers), only he couldn’t do it as he had to go on the tour.

-Dr. Sasaki says that for 6 weeks after the surgery the pain is “normal” forgetting that even one day of that anguish for a patient is unbearable without painkillers, and does not say that since March 16 this kind of pain lasted for Michael for five months.
-The reason for it was complications from the surgery and Michael’s terrible neurological state due to the shock of the allegations.
+Dr. Sasaki says that for 6 weeks after the surgery the pain is “normal” forgetting that even one day of that anguish is unbearable without a painkiller, however for Michael this pain lasted for whole five months since the operation on March 16.
+The reason for it was a neuroma developed as a surgery complication and Michael’s terrible nervous state due to the shock of the allegations which surely aggravated his condition.

 The next day, on Wednesday August 14 Debbie Rowe was speaking at the trial about the same period of Michael Jackson’s life only this time it was not a formal and fragmented account but the whole truth full of extremely painful details.